Vaccine Demand Down Across Imperial County - Calexico Chronicle

 Although no vaccine was available Wednesday morning, April 21, Guillen was still out there trying to draw patients to Calexico Wellness Center on Heffernan Avenue and Fourth Street in the shadow of the De Anza Hotel senior apartments.

-On Friday, April 23, Morales was expecting about 100 doses to be delivered as part of her weekly allocation from county Public Health, so Guillen will likely be out there pulling in the people not already on Calexico Wellness’ wait list of about 400.
+Calexico Wellness received 400 doses, a combination of first and second doses, on Wednesday afternoon as part of her weekly allocation from county Public Health, so Guillen will likely be out there pulling in the people not already on Calexico Wellness’ wait list of about 400.
+She expects to be able to take some walk-ins this week.

 “I have more people than I have vaccines,” she said, and Morales believes Calexico Wellness should have been receiving more from the start.